Grendahl/t-rex-faq/README.md

 Note, when there are two memory values listed, the lower one is for Windows, and the higher one is for Linux.
 Do not use a linux memory setting in Windows.

-The  better thing to do would be to learn how to OC for yourself, per card and algo combination that you're mining, and one of our discord community members has a couple **great** videos on how to do just this!
+The  best thing to do is to learn how to OC for yourself, per card and algo combination that you're mining, and one of our discord community members has a couple **great** videos on how to do just this!
 * https://www.youtube.com/watch?v=7JGcQLgV5Gw
 * https://www.youtube.com/watch?v=0F4xxcCAJVI